You’re confident that you have what it takes to be a successful educational entrepreneur. Have you found the right platform to help you do this?

 Reasons to choose Kartra: Top-quality business tools that don’t always require code, expanded customer retention options, powerful video hosting

-Kartra is more suitable for Individuals who want to sell both digital and physical products, entrepreneurs with a keen eye for better marketing
+Kartra is better suited for individuals who want to sell digital and physical products.
+It’s also more appropriate for entrepreneurs with an eye for marketing.

 Kajabi vs. Podia

-I can certainly attest to this as this platform helped significantly in welcoming me into the field – without Podia, I wouldn’t even know about the ins and outs of course-building, and I wouldn’t even end up using higher-end services like Kajabi to this day!
+This is something I can attest to as Podia helped me to get into the field.
+Without Podia, I wouldn’t have learned about course-building and wouldn’t use Kajabi or other high-end services.
 Course management aside, Podia takes one step ahead of the rest in communication, as it offers users the ability to directly message their customers with no fuss.
-Thinkific Vs Kajabi
+Kajabi Vs Upside Down

 Podia offers a variety of flexible and dynamic functions that cover nearly every aspect of course management.
 These include the course builder, player, page themes, sales funnels, and even sales funnels.